acidburnmonkey/Cinnamon-debloater/README.md

 (Edit the ones you wan to keep)

-> Mint custom icons , Ubuntu themes and icons , Cinnamon themes and icons
+> Mint default  icons , Ubuntu themes and icons , Cinnamon themes and icons

 # To run in terminal
 1 sudo chmod +x cinnamon-debloater.sh \